 Software engineering levels are the road map that gets you to your career destination and higher up the software engineering ladder.
 Understanding how they work is fundamental to navigating the software engineer career path.

-According to Levels.fyi, the standard software engineering levels are as follows:
+The standard software engineering career levels are as follows:

 - Level 1 - Software Engineer

 - Level 2 - Senior Engineer

 - Level 3 - Staff Engineer (alternate: Senior Staff Engineer)